Ledzy/BAdam/readme.md

 # BAdam

 The implementation for [BAdam: A Memory Efficient Full Parameter Training Method for Large Language Models](https://arxiv.org/abs/2404.02827).
 The paper proposes an algorithm named **BAdam**, which finetunes Llama 2-7b on a single RTX-3090 with Adam's update rule and mixed precision training.
 The core idea of **BAdam** is to sequentially solve block coordinate sub-problems.
-From the implementation perspective, the algorithm runs Adam's update on small portition (usually one single transformer layer) of the parameter, thereby requires much less memory in comparison to full parameter Adam finetuning.
+From the implementation perspective, the algorithm runs Adam's update on small portition (usually one single transformer layer) of the parameter, thereby requires much less memory in comparison to full parameter Adam finetuning. **Using BAdam with one line modification of the original code.**

 | Method | Minimum Memory | Memory Cost (Llama 2-7b) |
 | -------- | -------- | -------- |